 To be clear, March For Our Lives is not calling for the removal of all guns.
 The movement fully respects the Second Amendment (the right to bear arms).
 Some news outlets and individuals are trying to distort their message.
 The students want to feel safe while they are in school.
 And parents want to feel safe sending their children to school to get their education which they deserve.

-People of all ages and ethnic backgrounds participated in the March For Our Lives Atlanta event.
+People of all ages, ethnic backgrounds, and political backgrounds participated in the March For Our Lives Atlanta event.
 Everyone had the same goal – for children to feel safe while at school.

 Not one more.
 We cannot allow one more child to be shot at school.
 We cannot allow one more teacher to make a choice to jump in front of an assault rifle to save the lives of students.
 We cannot allow one more family to wait for a call or text that never comes.
 Our children and teachers are dying.
 We must make it our top priority to save these lives.